Jean-Pierre Bemba: March 2007 violence

 A further attempt on Bemba's life in March 2007 led to an outbreak of fighting near Bemba's residence.
 A number of soldiers and civilians were reported killed.
 Bemba called for a ceasefire and negotiations and took refuge in the South African embassy.
-As fighting continued on 23 March, it was announced that a warrant for Bemba's arrest had been issued, accusing him of high treason.
+As fighting continued on March 23, it was announced that a warrant for Bemba's arrest had been issued, accusing him of high treason.
 Although Bemba enjoyed immunity as a senator, the country's chief prosecutor said that he would ask parliament to remove it.

-On 26 March, Kabila said that security could not be guaranteed through negotiation and referred to the importance of restoring order.
+On March 26, Kabila said that security could not be guaranteed through negotiation and referred to the importance of restoring order.
 Bemba warned of a potential for dictatorship and foreshadowed his retreat into exile, citing security concerns.

-Late in the month it was reported that Bemba planned to travel to Portugal for treatment of a broken leg; he had already received treatment for his leg there in previous months.
-The Portuguese ambassador subsequently said on 30 March that Bemba was expected to go to Portugal for treatment, but was not going into exile there.
-On 9 April, the Senate approved the trip, for a period of 60 days.
-On 11 April, Bemba left the South African embassy and was taken to the airport by U.N.
+Late in the month it was reported that Bemba planned to travel to Portugal for treatment of a broken leg.
+He had already received treatment for his leg there in previous months.
+The Portuguese ambassador subsequently said on March 30 that Bemba was expected to travel to Portugal for treatment, but was not going into exile there.
+On April 9, the Senate approved the trip for a period of 60 days.
+On April 11, Bemba left the South African embassy and was taken to the airport by U.N.
 MONUC forces, then flown out of the country to Portugal, along with his wife and children.
-On 12 April, the attorney general, Tshimanga Mukeba, said that he had asked the Senate to remove Bemba's immunity.
+On April 12, the attorney general, Tshimanga Mukeba, said that he had asked the Senate to remove Bemba's immunity.

 Following the outbreak of violence in March, Bemba's party, the MLC, said that it was being targeted by the government through arrests and intimidation, and that its headquarters was occupied by government forces.
-On 13 April, the party suspended its participation in the National Assembly due to this intimidation and insecurity.
+On April 13, the party suspended its participation in the National Assembly due to this intimidation and insecurity.